guangxush/LearnEng/Dictation/README.md

      - Yes?
      - New Car?
      - New car.

 132. To spank(打) or not to spank?
 It's a controversy(争论) that creates a huge divide(分歧) among parents.

 133. If you‘re a sufferer of(allergy过敏/敏感) fear of the No 13(bad luck number), you may find yourself(automatically) going out of your way to(doing everything) be extra careful(cautious) on  Friday the 13th.

 134. Roy is the type of a friend you never introduce your other friends or bring in to your family.
 He is ... look at his eyes -- brown -- full of shit!
 Always... just bullshit all thetime.

 135. Again, rumbles(隆隆) of thunder(打雷); we've got the dangerous cloud-to-ground lightning(闪电), brief(短暂的) heavy rain,  gusty(阵) winds and even the change of some hail(冰雹).

 136. I rish(讨厌) coffee, It's the only drink in the world that provides in a single glass(cup) all four essential(潜在的/important/vital) food groups: alchol, caffeine, sugar and fat.

-137. If you were to wrap up everything -- all your concepts-- into one idea, what would that be?
-Educate and obey your conscience.
+137. If you were to wrap up(sum up/boil down/summarize总结) everything -- all your concepts(hypotheses/概念；假设)-- into one idea, what would that(sentence) be?
+Educate(Teach) and obey(follow) your conscience(moral/sense/sense of knowing right and wrong).

+138. - A: Why are you laughing?
+   - B: I can't go on.
+   - A: Why?
+What have I done?
+Come on, tell me what have I done?
+   - B: No, I like you account.
+I was laughting at how you said "I'm gonna ask you" you said.
+"I'm gonna ask you."
+I like it.
+   - A: Can you do an English accent?
+   - B: A bit.
+Nice to meet you.
+   - A: It's nice to meet you as well.
+   - B: A nice, beautiful interview.